ryanberckmans/noric-bot/README.md

 ### Technology

-noric-bot is written in [Scala 3](https://dotty.epfl.ch) and compiled to native using graalvm. noric-bot doesn't yet use many of the new features in Scala 3.
+noric-bot is written in [Scala 3](https://dotty.epfl.ch) and compiled to native using [graalvm](https://www.graalvm.org).
+Scala 3 has lots of new features and most aren't yet used in noric-bot.

 (noric-bot uses some Java APIs in lieu of Scala libraries because the latter aren't yet available for Scala 3.
 I think it's possible to use libraries compiled with Scala 2 within a Scala 3 codebase and would be interested to learn how.)

 Are you a Scala expert?
-I'd greatly appreciate PRs that improve the "Scala-ness" of this project.
+I'd greatly appreciate PRs that improve the "Scala-ness" of this project :-)

-Excellent IDE support for this toolchain is provided by [atom-ide-scala](https://github.com/laughedelic/atom-ide-scala).
+IDE support for this toolchain is provided by [atom-ide-scala](https://github.com/laughedelic/atom-ide-scala) and Dotty's implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).

 Scala is my favorite language and I'm excited for Scala 3.
 I think Scala is the best mainstream language with a sophisticated type system.
 Sophisticated type systems are money in the bank.
 Going from TypeScript to Scala is like going from JavaScript to TypeScript.